IsabellaS2/inventory-frontend/README.md

   - **Product Grid**: The product grid dynamically checks the quantity of each product and applies a special styling class (`low-quantity-message`) to products with less than 20 in stock.
   - **CSS Styling**: The styling for low-stock products is handled through custom CSS that changes the appearance of the product card and displays a bold, noticeable warning message.

-- **Relevant Components**:
-  - **`ProductsPage` Component**: Responsible for rendering the product grid and applying the low stock styling when needed.
-  - **CSS**: Custom styles are used to change the appearance of low-stock product cards and the display of the restock message.

 ## Known Issues & Future Enhancements (Optional but recommended)